ckeditor/ckeditor4-angular/README.md

 ## Contributing

-Once you have cloned the repository install dependecies:
+Once you have cloned the repository, install dependecies:

 ```bash
 npm install